-Conferencing -The questioning, counseling, or reprimanding of any student by any member of the staff in an effort to call attention to and change student behavior.
+Counseling -The questioning, counseling, or reprimanding of any student by any member of the staff in an effort to call attention to and change student behavior.

 Removal from class - A student may be removed from a class by the teacher for classroom disruptions, and the teacher will provide a written reason(s) in a timely manner.
 Students are to report directly to the school office.
-The principal or assistant principal will address the situation.
+The principal or dean of students will address the situation.

-Detention - Being detained for a supervised period of 45 minutes before, during or after school.
+Detention - Being detained for a supervised period of time before, during or after school on any designated day.
 Staff members may assign varying numbers of detentions to a student for minor classroom/school infractions.
 Parents are responsible for arranging transportation for their student to and from school before serving morning detentions or after serving afternoon detentions.

-1. Students will be notified about their detention by a staff member.
-2. Students must arrive on time.
-If a student arrives after the assigned time, an additional detention may be given.
-3. Students who do not attend their assigned detention time without a doctor's statement may be assigned additional discipline.
-4. During detention, students must have schoolwork to do or a book to read.
-Students will not be permitted to put their heads down, sleep, or talk.
-5. Failure to follow detention rules or tardiness to assigned detention time may result in additional discipline.
+- 1. Students will be given a written copy of their detention by a school staff member. - 2.
+Students must arrive on time.
+If a student arrives after the assigned time, an additional detention may be given. - 3.
+Students who do not attend their assigned detention time without a doctor's statement may be assigned additional discipline. - 4.
+During detention, students must have schoolwork to do or a book to read.
+Students will not be permitted to put their heads down, sleep, or talk. - 5.
+Failure to follow detention rules or tardiness to assigned detention time may result in additional discipline.